KolevDarko/nft-bay/README.md

 The source code for the client dApp is contained in the /client directory.
 It is a ReactJS application bootstrapped with create-react-app.

-You need to run npm install separatelly, once in the root folder and second time in the client folder.
+You need to run npm install separately, once in the root folder and second time in the client folder.

 Deploy with: truffle migrate.